George Harrison: ‘My Sweet Lord’

 Did you know that George Harrison of The Beatles became a Christian shortly before he died?

-I said that I had not heard that.
 Melvin went on to explain what he had heard from Louis Palau, the well respected international Christian speaker who held large Billy Graham style meetings in stadiums across the world.
 Louis related the story of how George Harrison had become a Christian following an encounter with a Christian friend at a racetrack.

 The story surfaced again in an article published in The Belfast Telegraph on 26th April 2003 by Derrick Bingham.
 The writer stated,